Ed Rothstein

-Edward Charles Rothstein (born 1963) is an American politician and former U.S. Army colonel who has served as the secretary of the Maryland Department of Veterans and Military Families since 2025.
+Edward Charles Rothstein (born 1963) is an American politician and former U.S. Army colonel who became the secretary of the Maryland Department of Veterans and Military Families in 2025.
 A member of the Republican Party, he was a member of the Carroll County Board of Commissioners from 2018 to 2025.

 Early life and education

 Rothstein was born outside of Wayne, New Jersey, in 1963.
 His mother, Marilyn, was a nurse and his father, Harold Rothstein, was a high school biology teacher who served in the Korean War.
 Raised in Wayne, he graduated in 1982 from Wayne Valley High School.

 Rothstein graduated from Lock Haven University of Pennsylvania, where he earned a Bachelor of Science degree in education in 1986; Webster University, where he earned a Master of Arts degree in human resource development in 1999; and National Defense University, where he earned a Master of Science degree in national resource strategy in 2010.